darideveloper/readme-updater/README.md

 API_BASE = https://daridev-portfolio.herokuapp.com
 ```

+*Note: you can see as reference the **sample.env** file*

 ### API_USER_NAME

-User name of the project manager dashboard.
+Replace it with your user name of the project manager dashboard.

 ### API_PASSWORD

-Password of the project manager dashboard.
+Replace it with your password of the project manager dashboard.

-*Note: you can see as reference the **sample.env** file*

-*Note: you can see as reference the **sample.env** file*

 ## Dashboard